-Each Squarespace Template is made up of smaller templates and configuration files.
-This section will help you understand the purpose of each file and how they are organized.
+Each Squarespace Template is made up of a series of predefined folders and files structured very similarly to a static website.
+This section will explain the purpose of each file and how they are organized into folders.

 Most template files are written in JSON Template.
 It is an easy to use, easy to read, minimalist template language.
 These are templates for HTML so they can be opened as HTML files in your editor.